Connect with us

 “Last Christmas’ (of 2022) outage, we learned that a lot of private property plumbing that broke wasn’t getting repaired quickly,” Henifin said.

 In addition, JXN Water said “deliberate” misinformation in social media posts about the water system’s condition had led to “isolated pressure issues.”
-The social media posts, JXN Water said in a Wednesday release, claimed that the city’s water treatment plants would shut down and that should prepare by filling up bath tubs and jugs.
+The social media posts, JXN Water said in a Wednesday news release, claimed that the city’s water treatment plants would shut down and that residents should prepare by filling up bath tubs and jugs.

 The press release claimed that those posts were directly causing an increase in water demand.